 BA(University of California, Irvine) MA(George Washington University)

-My research looks at the effects of government-led urban renewal on neighbourhood relationships in northern Paris.
-Specifically, I look at three sites within the Goutte d’Or - an ‘exotic’ market, a mosque demolition/construction site, and a community garden - to analyze how urban renewal is creating new opportunities for community formation and new forms of conflict.
-I am particularly interested in the everyday contestations of memory and public space that produce competing discourses of what it means to belong in the Goutte d’Or.
+My research looks at the effects of 30 years of urban renewal on neighbourhood relationships in northern Paris.
+My fieldwork, which was conducted in 2013-2014, looks at three sites within the Goutte d’Or neighbourhood - an ‘exotic’ market, a mosque demolition/construction site, and a community garden - to analyze how urban renewal is creating new opportunities for community formation and new spaces of conflict.
+I am particularly interested in the everyday contestations of memory and public space that produce competing discourses of what it means to be and belong in gentrifying Paris.